SubnauticaModding/Nautilus/Nautilus/Documentation/guides/assetbundles.md

 {
     internal class AssetBundles : BaseUnityPlugin
     {
-        //Usually this is done in your Plugin script but technically you can do it wherever public static AssetBundle assetBundle { get; private set; }
+        // Usually this is done in your Plugin script but technically you can do it wherever public static AssetBundle MyAssetBundle { get; private set; }

-        //This gets the path to the "Assets" folder inside my plugin folder
+        // This gets the path to the "Assets" folder inside my plugin folder
-        //If you don't have an assets folder you can replace "AssetsFolderPath" with Assembly.GetExecutingAssembly().Location
+        // If you don't have an assets folder you can replace "AssetsFolderPath" with Assembly.GetExecutingAssembly().Location
-        //That just gets the path to the .dll of the mod public static string AssetsFolderPath = Path.Combine(Path.GetDirectoryName(Assembly.GetExecutingAssembly().Location), "Assets");
+        // That just gets the path to the .dll of the mod public static string AssetsFolderPath = Path.Combine(Path.GetDirectoryName(Assembly.GetExecutingAssembly().Location), "Assets");

         private void Awake()
         {
-            //Keep in mind that the assetbundle can only be open in one place at a time, so keep a reference assetBundle = AssetBundle.LoadFromFile(Path.Combine(AssetsFolderPath, "myAssetBundle"));
+            // Keep in mind that the assetbundle can only be open in one place at a time, so keep a reference MyAssetBundle = AssetBundle.LoadFromFile(Path.Combine(AssetsFolderPath, "myAssetBundle"));

-            //This name needs to be the exact same name as the prefab you put in the bundle GameObject mirrorVariant1 = assetBundle.LoadAsset<GameObject>("myGameObject");
+            // This name needs to be the exact same name as the prefab you put in the bundle GameObject mirrorVariant1 = AssetBundle.LoadAsset<GameObject>("myGameObject");
         }
     }
 }